-The Board's core function is to hold hearings and to make dispositions in accordance with Part XX.1 of the Criminal Code.
+The Board's core function is to hold hearings and to make dispositions and render decisions in accordance with Part XX.1 of the Criminal Code.

 When a verdict of not criminally responsible on account of mental disorder or unfit to stand trial is rendered, the Review Board must hold a hearing and make a Disposition not later than 45 days after the verdict was rendered.
-The court may extend the time for holding a hearing to a maximum of 90 days after the verdict was rendered.
+In the event that the court makes an initial disposition, the Review Board has 90 days to review that disposition and make its own.

-Following the hearing, the Ontario Review Board renders one of three Dispositions: 1) An absolute discharge (for NCR's only), if the accused person is not a significant threat to the safety of the public;
+At the conclusion of a hearing, the Ontario Review Board renders one of three Dispositions:

-- 2) A discharge subject to conditions; or - 3) Detention in a hospital, subject to conditions.
+- 1) An absolute discharge (for NCR's only), if the accused person is not a significant threat to the safety of the public; - 2) A discharge subject to conditions; or - 3) Detention in a hospital, subject to conditions.